heygrady/redux-selectors/README.md

 # Comfy Redux Selectors

+This library provides a suite of composable functions that make it very easy to work with selectors... very similar to [reselect](https://github.com/reactjs/reselect).
+This library is intended to be used with redux.

-Standard API for creating memoized state selectors... very similar to [reselect](https://github.com/reactjs/reselect).
-If reselect is working for you, keep using it.
+**Note:** If reselect is working for you, keep using it.
 If you find yourself commonly bumping in "missing features" in reselect, keep reading.

 In addition to everything reselect lets you do, redux-selectors allows you to: